NGRP/node-red-contrib-viseo/README.md

 The roadmap is available on [this GitHub Project](https://github.com/NGRP/node-red-contrib-viseo/projects/1).

-Note that [VISEO](http://www.viseo.com/) is not a Software Editor but a Consulting Company (1300 people).
-Since 2016, everybody wants to build its own bot.
-We believe that the key is to **focus on User Exprience** because technologies are not mature.
-That's why:
+[VISEO](http://www.viseo.com/) is not a Software Editor but a Consulting Company.
+As technologies are not mature, we have made the choice of **focusing on User Exprience** and making our code and tools available to everyone.
+Note that:
-- we chose Node-RED platform to let developpers switch between pieces of NLP, Computer Vision, etc ...
+- we selected Node-RED platform to let managers and developers easily switch between modules (NLP, Computer Vision, etc.)
-- we open-sourced our work to share the state of the art between our customers
+- we open-sourced this project to share our state-of-the-art work to and between our customers

 <a href="mailto:contact@viseo.io"><img src="https://v1zo.viseo.io/static/voice2.png" alt="Contact us at contact(at)viseo(.)io"/></a>